-- 1. Install the mill on a flat, level foundation or base suitable for the weight of the equipment, the weight of the inlet spouting, and possibly the weight of the feed material. - 2.
+- 1. Install the mill on a flat, level foundation or base suitable for the weight of the equipment, the weight of the inlet spouting, and the weight of material being fed into the unit.
+The steam chest must be supported independently and not supported by the mill. - 2.
 Secure the mill to its base using the bolt holes provided in the frame.
 Use bolts to match the size and number of holes in the frame.
 Where needed, install a vibration damping pad under the mill to seal the outlet connection and minimize noise and vibration. - 3.
 Mount the hydraulic power pack conveniently close to the mill, but not on the mill.
 Connect an air supply of 60 150 psi (4.5 CFM) to the air filter on the power unit.
 Use the 2 3/8" hydraulic hoses provided with the mill to connect the power unit to the mill.
 Hydraulic connections on the unit are labeled "A CYL".
-Hydraulic connections on the mill are located at the mill base. - 4.
-Close the rolls. - 5.
+Hydraulic connections on the mill are located the mill base.
+Fill reservoir with industrial grade hydraulic fluid. - 4.
+Apply air pressure to pump and test by closing the rolls. - 5.
 Before making any electrical connections, inspect the interior of the mill for loose parts and foreign materials. - 6.
 The mill will arrive with the motor base and motor requiring installation.
-Please refer to drawing K000-02456 for specific detail on correct positioning.
+Please refer to drawing K000-06802-1 for specific detail on correct positioning.
 Since adjustment of the motor base is used to correctly install and tighten the drive belts, it is imperative that proper dimensions and alignment are followed.
 Make sure the distance between each roll journal center and motor shaft center is correct.
 Make sure the motor sheave and roll sheave are aligned properly.

-7. Place the motor over the bolts on the motor base or rails and install the washers and nuts.
-Do no tighten the motor bolts completely down.

-8. Make sure the motor guard back-plate is in place.
+- 7. Place the motor over the bolts on the motor base or rails and install the washers and nuts.
+Do no tighten the motor bolts completely down. - 8.
+Make sure the motor guard back-plate is in place.
 Place the motor sheave and sheave taper lock bushing on the shaft.
 Tighten the bushing screws evenly until reaching the specified torque for the taper lock screws.
 See Table 1 on page 25 for correct torque requirements.